Last updated: Apr 21, 2026

 This step takes… between one and four weeks

-Step 5: Initial Document Submission
+Step 5: Submitting Initial Documents

 This step takes… a few minutes